hklarner/pyboolnet/Docs/Sphinx/source/Installation.rst

 for example in the function :ref:`create_barplot` and :ref:`basins_create_piechart` of the :ref:`Basins` module.
 To install it on linux run::

-   $ sudo pip install matplotlib
+   $ sudo pip3 install matplotlib

 matplotlib_ is available at